nimitbhardwaj/TestRepoForFirstYear/README.md

 # TestRepoForFirstYear
-This repository is create for teaching first year students about basics of git.
+This repository is created for teaching first year students about basics of git.